-- Time-outs in the last minute(s) of games by a team with an unassailable winning margin should be for tactical reasons only.
+- Only one team official at any one time should approach the scorebench Continued over Page - Time-outs in the last minute(s) of games by a team with an unassailable winning margin should be for tactical reasons only.
 If such a time-out is called for the purpose of substitutions, time-in should be called immediately.
-Therefore, "in your face", time-outs are not acceptable behaviour. - Direct, hostile or negative comments to opposition coaches or players is unacceptable.
-Furthermore references made to "bait" opposition players or coaches is unacceptable. - Coaches should not make comments of a personally insulting nature about opposition Coaches or players in a public forum.
+Therefore, "in your face", time-outs are not acceptable behaviour. - Direct, hostile, or negative comments to opposition coaches or players are unacceptable.
+Furthermore references made to "bait" opposition players or coaches are unacceptable. - Coaches should not make comments of a personally insulting nature about opposition Coaches or players in a public forum.
 This has particular relevance for the media. - Coaches should abide by the "spirit" as well as the "letter of the law".
-This has particular relevance in situations where at the conclusion of a game the losing coach wants some local by-law invoked that will change the result. ie. 10 points deduction for incorrect shorts. - It is not acceptable to constantly beseech referees to make favourable calls on every play. - It is hypocritical to admonish a referee for not allowing the game to flow only when calls go against your team. ie a 3 second call against Team A. Coach A admonishes the referee with, "Let the game flow" or "Don't overcall".
-Later a 3 second call is made against Team B, but Coach A has no concerns about the flow of the game. - It is not acceptable for a Coach to make indirect comments towards referees that allocate blame or incompetence ie. "Don't worry Michael, you never touched him." - It is inappropriate for coaches to enlist or incite the crowd against the referees. - Every team member should play in every game (minimum of 15 minutes court time).
-Australian Junior Championships (U16, 18,20 interstate competition) are exempt from this. - Unless it is a team's normal style to press defensively it is not appropriate to press weak teams. (ie using a press only as a measure of running up a score against a vastly weaker team).
+This has particular relevance in situations where at the conclusion of a game the losing coach wants some local by-law invoked that will change the result. eg. 10 points deduction for incorrect shorts. - It is not acceptable to constantly beseech referees to make favourable calls on every play. - It is hypocritical to admonish a referee for not allowing the game to flow only when calls go against your team. eg a 3 second call against Team A. Coach A admonishes the referee with, "Let the game flow" or "Don't overcall".
+Later a 3 second call is made against Team B, but Coach A has no concerns about the flow of the game. - It is not acceptable for a Coach to make indirect comments towards referees that allocate blame or incompetence eg. "Don't worry Michael, you never touched him." - It is inappropriate for coaches to enlist or incite the crowd against the referees. - Every team member should play in every game (minimum of 15 minutes court time).

+Australian Junior Championships (U16, 18, 20 interstate competitions) are exempt from this.

+• Unless it is a team's normal style to press defensively it is not appropriate to press weak teams. (eg using a press only as a measure of running up a score against a vastly weaker team).

-NOTE: Basketball NSW has in place a Zero Tolerance Policy for inappropriate behaviour by coaches towards officials.
-Action will be taken should reports of inappropriate behaviour be substantiated (eg witnessed by BNSW staff member or authorised person).
+NOTE: Alice Springs Basketball Association has in place a Zero Tolerance Policy for inappropriate behaviour by coaches towards officials.
+Action will be taken should reports of inappropriate behaviour be substantiated (eg witnessed by ASBA staff member or authorised person).